Wineries with Fun Sports Activities

 - Geyserville: Francis Ford Coppola Winery, Pedroncelli Winery

-- Healdsburg: Armida Winery, De La Montanya Winery & Vineyards, Martorana Family Winery, Thomas George Estates
+- Healdsburg: Armida Winery, De La Montanya Winery & Vineyards, Dry Creek Vineyard, Martorana Family Winery, Thomas George Estates

 - Sonoma Valley: Chateau St. Jean, Imagery Estate Winery, Landmark Vineyards, Larson Family Winery

 Free Walking Tours

-Thanks to an innovative and free program known as Sonoma County Vineyard Adventures, you can visit some of the region’s outstanding wineries and take a free walking tour of their vineyards.
-Most of the walks are easy, but a couple are geared to regular walkers and hikers.
+Thanks to an innovative and free program known as Sonoma County Vineyard Adventures, you can visit some of the region's outstanding wineries and take a free walking tour of their vineyards.
+The walks are relatively easy, and from half a mile to slightly more than a mile long.
 The terrain varies — from valleys to mountains — but the locations are always beautiful.

 If you feel like it — there's no obligation — you can stop in the tasting room after your walk and sample wines made from the vineyards you've just seen (the walking tour is free, but wine tasting fees may be charged).